Nishanthnaa52/DSA-Complexity-Analyzer/README.md

 *   **Easy to Use:** A simple and intuitive interface for quick analysis.

 ## Installation

-> [!NOTE]
-> This extension is intended for Chrome and other Chromium-based browsers (e.g., Microsoft Edge, Brave).

 To install this extension, you can load it as an unpacked extension in a Chromium-based browser (like Chrome, Edge, or Brave).